 Women with certain versions of BCO1 are are not as efficient at making this conversion and are more prone to rough, dry skin.
 The fix fortunately is quite simple.
 You need to increase your intake of vitamin A, either by changing your diet or by taking a multivitamin.

 Another gene, elastin (ELN), is implicated in stretch marks.
-This variant may explain why your pregnant belly was covered in stretch marks when your best friend’s wasn’t.
+This variant may explain why your pregnant belly was covered in stretch marks, when your best friend’s wasn’t.
 You will be happy to know that scientists are actively working on finding ways to help us fight these genetic predispositions.

-With a skin care industry worth over 120 billion dollars, it is not surprising that there is a suggested remedy to every one of our skin issues.
+With a skin care industry worth over 120 billion dollars, it is not surprising that there is a suggested remedy to every single one of our skin issues.

 VitaNiacin, CoQ10 or hyaluronic acid, to defy aging.
 Bio-oil, cocoa butter or vitamin E, to battle stretch marks.
 And for cellulite, maybe a formula with glycolic acid, retinol, caffeine or sunflower.

-With endless possibilities, the choice can become overwhelming.
+With endless possibilities, the choices can become overwhelming.
 Perhaps it is time to let genes lead the way and discover a skin care routine that fits your skin just right.
 Give your skin the attention it deserves with the DNA Skin Health Test.